 What is staging and grading?

-Your cancer doctor needs certain information about the upper urinary tract urothelial cancer (UTUC) to advise you on the best treatment for you.
-This includes the following:
+After a diagnosis of upper urinary tract urothelial cancer, you may have further tests to get more information about the cancer.
+Your cancer doctor needs this information to advise you on the best treatment for you.
+It usually includes the following:

 • the stage of the cancer – this describes its size and whether it has spread